Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs

-\subsection{Tempered pairs}
+\section{Tempered pairs}

-In this subsection, we establish the main technical result the first part of this article (Proposition \ref{PROPIP2}), on which the construction of our oscillatory integral (and thus of our universal deformation formula for Fr\'echet agebras) essentially relies.
+In this section, we establish the main technical result of the first part of this memoir (Proposition \ref{PROPIP2}), on which the construction of our oscillatory integral (and thus of our universal deformation formula for Fr\'echet algebras) essentially relies.
 To this aim, we start by introducing the class of {\em tempered Lie groups} (Definition \ref{temp-grp}) and the sub-class of {\em tempered pairs} (Definition \ref{TEMPPAIR}).
-In Lemma \ref{fd-tempered}, we give simple but important consequences for the modular weight, modular function and Haar measure, when the groupis tempered.
-The rest of this subsection is devoted to the proof of Proposition \ref{PROPIP2}.
+In Lemma \ref{fd-tempered}, we give simple but important consequences for the modular weight, modular function and Haar measure, when the group is tempered.
+The rest of this section is devoted to the proof of Proposition \ref{PROPIP2}.